 Distributed ledgers are one of the key underlying technological innovations behind blockchain and the rise of cryptocurrencies.
 Distributed ledgers arguably present one of the most significant technological shifts for business operations since the dawn of the Internet.
 But the technology that is driving that shift has not yet coalesced into a standardized form and lacks legal and regulatory clarity.

-In this overview, we will examine the basics with respect to distributed ledgers and discuss why having the right expertise on your team may matter more to businesses now than it has in a generation.
+In this overview, we examine the basics with respect to distributed ledgers and discuss why having the right expertise on your team may matter more to businesses now than it has in a generation.

 What are distributed ledgers?

 The technology may be complex, but when it comes to the basic mechanics, the name “distributed ledger” really does say it all.

 Ledgers are a well-understood concept in business; you buy something and your bank statement records the amount you paid and the name of the recipient.
 At the same time, the recipient’s bank records that they received a credit from you.
 The bank, in other words, maintains a centralized ledger of the transactions and the account.